Looking for a guide on how to remove popcorn ceilings? Look no further!

 We debated whether we were going to get rid of our popcorn ceilings or keep it.
 In every other house we’ve done, and with most all of our clients, we urge them to take it down.
 But it’s also expensive and messy!
 But being this part of our home was already a complete disaster we decided to give it a go.
 The guys spent a full day spraying and scraping the popcorn off the ceilings.
 And now that the knockdown is up, we are so happy we moved forward with it.
 Now, we can’t stop staring at the rest of the popcorn in the house.
 Ha!
 That will have to wait for another time.

-We did a Facebook live while the guys were scraping the ceilings and we got so many questions on what we were using to spray and any tips and tricks that we had for scraping the ceilings, so we wanted to create a full post for you guys on how we DIY’d removing popcorn off our ceilings.
+We did a Facebook live while the guys were scraping the ceilings and we got so many questions on what we were using to spray and any tips and tricks that we had for scraping the ceilings, so we wanted to create a full post for you guys on how to remove popcorn ceilings.

 - 12″ + Putty Knife